tonyfischetti/bow-wow/README.md

 or, rather, each borough's 'most uniquely popular dog breed'.
-Each borough's "most uniquely popular" dog breed _isn't_ (necessarily) the borough's most popular dog breed (after all, Yorkshire Terrier is the most popular breed in _all_ borough's, save for Staten Island).
+Each borough's "most uniquely popular" dog breed _isn't_ (necessarily) the borough's most popular dog breed (after all, Yorkshire Terrier is the most popular breed in _all_ boroughs, save for Staten Island).
 Instead, the spot goes to the breed that is the most popular compared to base-popularity of dog breeds in all other borough's.